Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ukraine did not immediately comment.

-On December 22, President Zelensky said his country's forces had shot down three Russian Su-34 fighter-bombers on the southern front, hailing it as a success in the 22-month conflict.
+On December 22, President Zelensky said that his country's forces had shot down three Russian Su-34 fighter-bombers on the southern front, hailing it as a success in the 22-month conflict.
 The commander of the Ukrainian air force also reported that the planes had been shot down.

 Clash Points: Putin Opens Up on Ceasefire in Ukraine; US Accuses Iran of Helping Houthis Attack Ships